Frequently asked questions...

 HOW CAN YOU OFFER YOUR SERVICE AT ABSOLUTELY NO COST TO ME?

 The apartment communities' budgets include allocations to pay locators expenses.
 Our commissions are paid from that budget and is less expensive to them than having a vacant unit.
-When you lease your apartment, please remember to "list" Tammy with FINDIT as your referral.
+When you lease your apartment, please remember to select "locator service" or "apartment locator" and add Tammy with Findit Apartment Locators as how you heard about the property.
 This is how I get credit for my work.

 HOW MUCH ARE THE SECURITY DEPOSITS ON APARTMENTS?